blitzr/blitzr-php-client/README.md

     // Or update
     $ composer update

-Then just require teh composer autoloader in your PHP file and use the client :
+Then just require the composer autoloader in your PHP file and use the client :

     // index.php
     <?php